Tasted with Stéphanie Michelet in Lignorelles, 11 January 2018.

 The ‘Vincent’ wines with DIAM; 3 and 5 for the Petit Chablis and Chablis (respectively), cork for the others.
 Stephanie’s father remains ‘very traditional and is attached to his corks!’

 Vinified exactly the same.
 Parcels from Bienes, Maligny and Fye.
 More like 10 year-old vines.
-Bottled also in July.
+This vintage there’s nothing from Maligny – ‘Normally this brings the ‘fruit’ character.’

 A blend of Lignorelles and Beines – 20-35 year-old vines.
 Usually more fruit from Lignorelles, structure and minerality comes more from Beines.

-70% old vines, with a young vine in Bienes, the rest over 60 years old in Lignorelles.
+70% old vines, with a young vine in Bienes, the rest over 60 years old in Lignorelles – just one old barrel as part of the overall elevage – maybe 5% of the volume.